MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -AIBuilderModelSelectedSitesList

 This parameter allows administrators to pass a list of SharePoint site URLs to modify the AI builder model and [structured and freeform document processing](https://learn.microsoft.com/en-US/microsoft-365/syntex/form-processing-overview) premium feature's selected sites list.
 By default this parameter overwrites the existing list with the user input list.
-The `-AIBuilderModelSelectedSitesListOperation` parameter can be used to specify a different operation.
+Additionally, the `AIBuilderModelSelectedSitesListOperation` parameter can be used to specify a different operation.
 This parameter can only be called if the AI builder model's scope is set to "SelectedSites".
 The inputted list of site URLs cannot exceed 100 items.

 > [!NOTE]
 > Use of this parameter requires that the tenant either have the required license or pay-as-you-go billing set up.
 For more information, visit [Licensing for Microsoft Syntex](https://learn.microsoft.com/en-us/microsoft-365/syntex/syntex-licensing).